corona-warn-app/cwa-server/docs/SUBMISSION.md

 `disable-ssl-client-verification-verify-hostname` | Disables the verification of the SSL hostname for the connection to the verification server.

 Please refer to the inline comments in the base `application.yaml` configuration file for further details on the configuration properties impacted by the above profiles.

+## Validation

+Custom Annotation `@ValidSubmissionPayload`

+You will find the implementation file at [`/Users/i353910/Work/cwa/cwa-server/services/submission/src/main/java/app/coronawarn/server/services/submission/validation/ValidSubmissionPayload.java`](/Users/i353910/Work/cwa/cwa-server/services/submission/src/main/java/app/coronawarn/server/services/submission/validation/ValidSubmissionPayload.java)

+    Validation Constraints:

+        StartIntervalNumber values from the same `SubmissionPayload` shall be unique(should not receive the same key twice in the same package.
+        There must not be any keys in the `SubmissionPayload` that have overlapping time windows.
+        The period of time covered by the data file must not exceed the configured maximum number of days( limit of 14 days/package).
+No submission with more than 14 keys.